LucasFromDK/LucasFromDK/README.md

 - 👋 Hi, I’m @LucasFromDK
 - 👀 I’m interested in Coding and Videogames.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning: Web Development!
 - 📫 How to reach me?
 Discord: <\TheLeafLion\>#0966

 <!---